supercharts-dev/supercharts-bullet_train/README.md

 Contribution directions go here.

 ## License
-The gem and npm packages are available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem and npm package are available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 [bullet-train]: https://bullettrain.co